 Have you explored the Community Board 14 website recently?
-Did you know we post JOB Training Program & Employment Opportunities, SENIOR Volunteer, Job & Educational Programs, along with many YOUTH Opportunities including Educational, Internship, Job opportunities & more?
+Did you know we post JOB Training Program & Employment Opportunities, SENIOR Volunteer, Job & Educational Programs, along with many YOUTH Opportunities including Sports, Educational, Internship, Job opportunities & more?
 Visit our Resources Page or the click on the links above to see the current listings.
-Don’t forget to check back often for new postings!
+Check back often for new postings!

 DATE: Thursday, August 22, 5-7PM

 LOCATION: The Office of Council Member Eugene

 Community Room @ 123 Linden Boulevard, Brooklyn

 All community members and small business owners are invited to attend a free small business forum.
 Agencies in attendance will include NYC Business Solutions-Brooklyn Center, Brooklyn Chamber of Commerce, Dept. of Transportation, Dept. of Citywide Administrative Services, NYC Comptroller’s Office, NYC Human Rights Commission, Dept. of Buildings.
 For more information, call 718-287-8762.

 Do you want to create change and serve Brooklyn?
 Are you a non-profit, faith, or community leader who wants to expand your network?
 Are you seeking professional development and leadership training?
 Community Leaders are encouraged to apply for the 2013-2014 We Are All Brooklyn Fellowship.
 CLICK HERE to visit the WAAB Website to read more about the opportunity and to download the application.
 The application deadline is Friday, June 28, 2013 at 5:00pm.
 For more information, email MedeirosA@jcrcny.org

 Free Workshop!
 “Social Media & Email Marketing: How they can benefit you and your business.”